Understanding the industry

 The best source of statistics for the English language sector is the annual Report produced by English Australia with funding support from the Australian government.
 Since 1996, English Australia has undertaken an annual survey of all Australian providers registered to deliver English language programs.
-The resulting Report includes all students regardless of their visa type (the 2011 survey indicated that 46% of English language students held visitor, working holiday or other visas and are therefore not captured by either the DIAC or AEI statistics).
+The resulting Report includes all students regardless of their visa type (the 2014 survey indicated that 34% of English language students held visitor, working holiday or other visas and are therefore not captured by either the DIBP or Department of Education & Training statistics).

-Click here to view the latest copy of the Executive Summary of the annual report which is made available to all interested stakeholders at no charge (the 2012 Summary will be available in June 2013).
+Click here to view the Executive Summary of the 2014 report which is made available to all interested stakeholders at no charge.

-The Department of Immigration and Citizenship (DIAC) produces quarterly reports on statistics related to student visa applications and grants.
+The Department of Immigration and Border Protection (DIBP) produces quarterly reports on statistics related to student visa applications and grants.
 Statistical data is available on all student visas granted in Australia (onshore) and overseas (offshore).
 These statistics are available by education sector and country of citizenship.
 The statistics for the education sector 'Independent ELICOS' indicate how many students gain visas for stand-alone English language courses, however do not include the large number of students who package an English language course with a further study course under another education sector subclass.
-The DIAC statistics only relate to student visas and therefore severely underestimate the number of students in the English language sector.
+The DIBP statistics only relate to student visas and therefore severely underestimate the number of students in the English language sector.

-Australian Education International (AEI) produces excellent monthly statistics reflecting the numbers of student commencements and enrolments in courses by sector.
-The AEI statistics also only relate to students holding student visas and therefore severely underestimate the number of students in the English language sector.
+The Australian Government Department of Education and Training (DET) produces excellent monthly statistics reflecting the numbers of student commencements and enrolments in courses by sector.
+The DET statistics also only relate to students holding student visas and therefore severely underestimate the number of students in the English language sector.

 What do our Students think?

-The results of the 2011 English Language Barometer (ELB), an ELICOS sector-wide student satisfaction survey coordinated by English Australia, funded by AEI and run by i-graduate are made available to a broad audience in the report "Maximising the ELICOS student experience".
+The results of the 2013 English Language Barometer (ELB), an ELICOS sector-wide student satisfaction survey coordinated by English Australia, supported by the Australian Government Department of Education and Training and run by i-graduate are made available to a broad audience in the report "Using student feedback to inspire innovation".

-The report is structured in three parts: Part 1 is a summary of the ELB findings; Part 2 aims to consider the key themes emerging from the ELB and describes ways that providers might address these targeted areas to ensure continuous improvement of the students’ experience; Part 3 provides a set of practical templates, tools and information to encourage continuous improvement and enhance student satisfaction.
+The report is structured in three parts: Part 1 is a summary of the ELB findings; Part 2 aims to consider the key themes emerging from the ELB and describes ways that providers might address these targeted areas; Part 3 provides a set of practical templates, tools and information to encourage continuous improvement and enhance student satisfaction.